Preliminary Change of Ownership

 Correct Information Results in Fair Assessments

-In more complex transactions, such as corporate buyouts or long-term lease agreements or when the buyer fails to file the PCOR, the Assessor has the authority to send a formal Change of Ownership Statement to the buyer, with a 45-day return deadline.
-Failure to file this statement can result in a penalty equal to 10% of the taxes due or $100, whichever is greater.
-The penalty cannot exceed $2,500 per transaction.
+In more complex transactions such as corporate buyouts or long-term lease agreements or when the buyer fails to file the PCOR, the Assessor has the authority to send a formal Change of Ownership Statement to the buyer with a 90 day return deadline.
+Failure to file this statement can result in a penalty equal to 10% of the taxes due or $100 whichever is greater.

-Finally, the type of property and its condition at time of purchase need to be taken into consideration when doing our appraisal for property tax purposes, especially if there is an inheritance or exchange of properties where there is no purchase price.
-An apparently low purchase price may be explained that the property was in poor condition and will require a substantial investment to bring it up to "average" condition.
+Finally, the type of property and its condition at time of purchase need to be taken into consideration when doing an appraisal for property tax purposes especially if there is an inheritance or exchange of properties where there is no purchase price.
+An apparently low purchase price might mean that the property was in poor condition and will require a substantial investment to bring it up to “average” condition.
 Multifamily, industrial/commercial and agricultural properties may require a second approach to value using income produced by the property in addition to looking at comparable properties.
 Remember that providing all the information the Assessor needs is for the benefit of the property owner in getting a fair assessment.